Shipping Incoterms

 FOB – Free On Board

-Here, the seller bears costs and risks until the goods are loaded onboard the designated vessel.
-Once the goods are on board, the risk is transferred to the buyer.
 The seller's responsibility includes arranging export clearance, while the buyer pays the cost of marine freight, bill of lading fees, and insurance.
 The buyer is also responsible for local transportation costs from the port of arrival to the destination.

 CFR – Cost and Freight